gregpalmr/alluxio-spark-eks/alluxio/README.md

 Modify the yaml file for your Alluxio deployment, by doing the following:

-- (Optional) If you are using the Enterprise Edition of Alluxio, replace "PUT_YOUR_LICENSE_BASE64_VALUE_HERE" with your BASE64 version of the license key and uncomment the line that begins with "#license:".
+- (Optional) If you are using the Enterprise Edition of Alluxio, replace PUT_YOUR_LICENSE_BASE64_VALUE_HERE with your BASE64 version of the license key and uncomment the line that begins with "#license:".
 Use the following command to get the BASE64 version of your license key:
-     $ cat /path/to/license.json | base64 |  tr -d "\n"
+     - $ cat /path/to/license.json | base64 |  tr -d "\n"
-- Alluxio requires a root under file system (UFS) and you can add other UFSs later.
-Replace "PUT_YOUR_S3_BUCKET_NAME_HERE" with the name of an S3 bucket that Alluxio can use as the root UFS.
+- Alluxio requires a root under file system (UFS) but you can add other UFSs later.
+Replace PUT_YOUR_S3_BUCKET_NAME_HERE with the name of an S3 bucket that Alluxio can use as the root UFS.
 If you do not have instance IAM roles configured, you can specify the accessKeyId and secretKey by changing PUT_YOUR_AWS_ACCESS_KEY_ID_HERE and PUT_YOUR_AWS_SECRET_KEY_HERE.
 If you do have instance roles configured, keep those commented out.
 - Change the jvmOptions values for the master, worker, job_master, and job_worker pods, as needed.
 Alluxio provides guidence on tuning the Alluxio master node and worker node JVMs here:
      - https://docs.alluxio.io/os/user/stable/en/administration/Performance-Tuning.html
      - https://docs.alluxio.io/os/user/stable/en/administration/Scalability-Tuning.html